Championship

 6. Review tournament etiquette, details of play, and the schedule (see below) with your players.

-7. Send Final Team Order by Midnight on Wednesday before the tournament.
+7. Send Final Team Board Order by Midnight on Wednesday before the tournament.
 All teams must present their first round lineup via email by midnight on Wednesday before the event or the lineup will be in rating order.
-Changes need to be made with the Executive Director drnancykeller at yahoo.com & Treasurer jdobbins1 at gmail.com.
+Changes need to be made with the Executive Director drnancykeller at yahoo.com.
 Last minute changes may not be approved due to time schedule.

-8. Travel to the tournament location for tournament play on Friday, check in 4:30-5pm.
+8. Travel to the tournament location for tournament play on Friday, check in between 4:00-4:30 pm.
 Bring your Eligibility Certification as well as payment if it hasn’t yet been made.

 5-Round Schedule